davidquarel/raycaster/README.md

 * Add support for sprites to draw the player and things in the world.
 * Add multiplayer mode (split screen? multiple SDL windows?)
 * Add network support for multiplayer over LAN

+This branch is where the old version of the code using a square grid world will remain.
+From here on out, we will be using a wordl that supports arbitrary polygons.